Joey0609/notams/README.md

 [![Website Visits](https://img.shields.io/badge/dynamic/json?color=blue&label=Visits&query=value&url=https://joey0609.github.io/notams/visits.json)](https://counter.dev/dashboard.html?user=Starsky69&token=Beb6_vARt7c%3D)
 </div>

 Obtain and plot rocket launch debris zones via NOTAMs<br>

-**<span style="color:orange;">Warning!
-This tool can automatically retrieve aviation warnings only.
-Some launches can be identified through navigational warnings, which cannot be automatically retrieved at this time.
-Please obtain and manually input coordinates if needed.</span>**<br>

 **If you find this project helpful, please consider giving it a ⭐ on GitHub!
 Your support motivates us to keep improving and adding new features.
 Thank you! 😊**